 The Incorrect Change

 Encountered frequently in countries where currency bills share similar appearances, the wrong change scam preys on visual assumptions.
-Given a stack of change with identical colors, you might believe you’ve received the correct amount, only to realize later that you were handed the wrong bills, with scammers banking on your delayed realization.
+Given a stack of changes with identical colors, you might believe you’ve received the correct amount, only to realize later that you were handed the wrong bills, with scammers banking on your delayed realization.

 The Switcheroo